Secret references

 export DB_PASSWORD='pass://Production/Database/password'

-pass-cli view $DB_PASSWORD
+pass-cli item view $DB_PASSWORD

 With run command